 Molasses can help control difficult-to-control weeds like dallisgrass.

-For this molasses spray recipe, use one cup of liquid molasses in a gallon of vinegar or water, then spray the solution over the crown of the plant.
+For this molasses spray recipe, mix 1 cup of liquid molasses with 1 gallon of vinegar or water.
+Then, spray the solution onto the plant’s crown.

 The mixture increases microbial action, preventing seeding and breaking down stubborn root systems.